nextgenusfs/amptk/docs/index.rst

    downstream

 AMPtk is a series of scripts to process NGS amplicon data using USEARCH and VSEARCH, it can also be used to process any NGS amplicon data and includes databases setup for analysis of fungal ITS, fungal LSU, bacterial 16S, and insect COI amplicons.
 It can handle Ion Torrent, MiSeq, and 454 data.
-At least USEARCH v9.1.13 and VSEARCH v2.2.0 are required as of AMPtk v0.7.0.
+At least USEARCH v9.1.13 and VSEARCH v2.2.0 were required as of AMPtk v0.7.0.

+Update November 2021: As of AMPtk v1.5.1, USEARCH is no longer a dependency as all of the processing can be done with VSEARCH 64-bit.
+This means that default/hybrid taxonomy assignment uses just global alignment and SINTAX -- however the added benefit here is that we are not constrained by the 4 GB RAM limit of the 32-bit version of USEARCH.

 Citation